Sandra-Be/find_defibrillator/README.md

 ### Media

-Top containers images with animation is designed to strike and catch the user's attention to promote the product.
+Top containers carousel images are designed to strike and catch the user's attention to promote the product.

 ### Languages